ChristophKnabe/tool-instruction/java-on-ubuntu.md

 `JAVA_OPTS= -Djavax.net.ssl.trustStorePassword=changeit`

 ## Revert to Java 8
 The package name openjdk-11-jdk showed to be misleading.
 It has the version number 10.x.
+When running the command `java -version` it also shows version 10.
 That makes me believe it contains only the JDK 10.
 Thus I will go back to JDK 8, but to OpenJDK from the distributor.

-Install packages openjdk-8-jdk and openjfx as well as the source packages openjdk-8-jdk-source openjfx-source.
+Install packages `openjdk-8-jdk` and `openjfx` as well as the source packages `openjdk-8-jdk-source` and `openjfx-source`.
 For Programming I and II we additionally need the JavaFX Scene Builder, which is now provided by Gluon.
 See https://gluonhq.com/products/scene-builder/#download
 You can download a `*.deb` file and install it.